NCSU GIS/MEA582:

 d.legend busroute11_dir

-Compute the steepest slope of the topography along the route by assigning the values of slope derived from a DEM in the first part of this assignment to the grid cells along the route.
+Compute the steepest slope of the topography around the route by assigning the values of slope derived from a DEM

 d.erase